The tax implications of Christmas cheer

 You can spend up to £150 per head annually for each employee - for example for a christmas party or summer bbq.
 It must be open to ALL employees.
 So if you are a husband and wife team, owner directors of your own limited company you can have a nice meal out to the value of £150 each on the company and it can be counted as a tax deductible business expense.
 BUT if you have an employee you must also invite them to the dinner.

 Be careful though, this isn’t an allowance.
-If the bill is over the £150 per head limit, even if just by £1 then the whole amount becomes a benefit in kind the employee must pay tax on, so be very careful.
+If the bill is over the £150 per head limit, even if just by £1 then the whole amount becomes a benefit in kind the employee must pay tax on, so be very careful with your budget for any celebration - and remember this is an annual budget.

-Sadly this is not a benefit that is available to sole traders or partnerships, it is only available for employees (including directors of their own limited companies).
+Sadly this is not an option that is available to sole traders or partnerships, it is only available for employees (including directors of their own limited companies).
 Bit Grinch-like isn’t it?

 Advertising all year round is tax deductible business expense and so christmas advertising and promotions is no different.
 So go wild and get your marketing message out there by all means possible!